 A structured approach is often used to manage this to counter condition this behaviour such as that detailed in the excellent book Mine by Jean Donaldson.

-Here the trigger is established then the baseline distance is established and desensitisation is worked out with gradual exposure to triggers.
 From a distance you then use an approach of counter- conditioning with treats e.g. toss a treat and as the dog becomes comfortable the complexity is added say touching a bowl and so on.

-Possessing and parading are in a dog's predatory sequence regardless of the breed - a hypothesis with high resource holding potential is no problem in a house where other dogs don't have the need.
 It is important to recognise that resource guarding is a scale and all dogs sit somewhere on that scale where they sit is usually due to a combination of things such as genetics, physiology, personality and experience.

-There's possibly three types of motivation for resource guarding and they all present differently
+There's possibly three types of motivation for resource guarding and they all present differently:

 1. Dogs that are scared stiff when something gets taken away these dogs have usually experienced trauma where they have not had enough

-2. Dogs taught such as gundogs to possess and parade
+2. Dogs taught such as Gundogs to possess and parade

 3. Guarding breeds probably the most common, popping the dog in the kennel or a crate can trigger this on leaving they shake off and are completely normal but they can be defensive dogs and also seek opportunities to defend.

-The key question with this is what biological itch needs to be scratched.
+The key question with this is what biological itch needs to be scratched:

-1. Think of a list of things that the owner can never take from the dog and spaces that the owner can't enter, next a list of things that can be taken and hours when the incident occurs and the aim is to seek a pattern.
+- Think of a list of things that you can never take from the dog and spaces that you can't enter,

 With regard to food and item guarding, train behaviours on items that the dog doesn't like to guard, a great game is kitchen pickups, also go to bed, put this in a box, stay with item, leave the item and join me.